flutter/news_toolkit/docs/docs/project_configuration/notifications.md

 The Flutter News Toolkit comes with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) set up, but your application is equally compatible with [OneSignal](https://onesignal.com/) as a push notification solution.

-This section discusses how to integrate your notifications service information into your app.
-For information on using FCM or OneSignal within your code after following the steps here, please refer to the [Push Notifications](/flutter_development/push_notifications.md) section.
+For information on using FCM or OneSignal, please refer to the [Push Notifications](/flutter_development/push_notifications.md) section of these docs.

 :::note
 Notifications will only appear when your app is running on a physical device.